ramazancetinkaya/uuid/README.md

 UUIDs are useful because they are unique across all systems and all time, which means they can be used to identify resources or records in a way that is independent of the database or software system they are stored in.
 This makes UUIDs useful for things like database primary keys, unique URLs, or as part of a larger identifier scheme.

 ## Understanding UUID Versions
-UUID, or universally unique identifier, is a string of characters used to identify a resource.
 There are several versions of UUIDs, each with its own structure and purpose.

 ### UUID Version 1 (Time-Based)
 UUID Version 1 uses the current timestamp and the MAC address of the generating device to create a UUID.
 This results in a UUID that is unique, but not completely random, as the same MAC address will always generate the same UUID for a given timestamp.